pjako/hikyaku/README.md

 }
 ```

-Generate the corresponding C99 API and binary schema with `./schema_gen example.cm example.h`; the emitted symbols will be prefixed with `courier_`.
+Generate the corresponding C99 API and binary schema with `./schema_gen example.hischema example.h`; the emitted symbols will be prefixed with `courier_`.

 ## Generated Header Layout
 The header stitches several pieces together (guarded by feature macros derived from your prefix, e.g. `GEN_`):